Orchid Triptych

 Triptych: a work of art comprised of three distinct, but related sections, usually displayed side by side as one unit.
 The center section is often larger than the side sections.

 Cattleya - Florist's Orchid is the central piece in the triptych.
-Creating a three-panel series was a challenge I had yet to tackle.
+Creating a three-panel series was a multi-faceted challenge.
 Each piece has its own composition, and collectively the three paintings are components in a broader composition.

 Paphiopedilum - Lady Slipper Orchid, is the final piece in the series, so-named by the resemblance of the low-hanging pouch to a lady's slipper.